tsoukase/The-Software-Development-and-Execution-Pipeline/ComputingTheory.md

 * Algorithm, function, behavior, interface, verb
 As you are here, you are probably knowledgeable about these names :)

-It can be said that Data are the Specification or Declaration and algorithms are the implementation.

 Main topics are Formal Methods, Automata, Programming Languages, Data Structures, Information Theory, Computability and Complexity